RishiR123/Machine-Learning/Tier 1 - Beginner/Linear Regression/Univariate/Income Prediction/Readme.md

-# **Income Prediction - Univariate Project**
+# **Salary Prediction using Linear Regression**

-This project predicts income based on a single feature, using experience and test scores.
-It demonstrates basic machine learning techniques, including data preprocessing, linear regression, and model evaluation.
+This project predicts salary based on experience, test scores, and interview scores using linear regression.
+It demonstrates the basic process of data cleaning, model training, prediction, and evaluation.

 ## **Overview**
-- **Goal**: Predict the income of an individual based on their experience and test scores.
+-**Goal**: Predict the salary of an individual based on their experience, test score, and interview score.
-- **Type**: Univariate Regression
-- **Libraries Used**:
+-**Type**: Multivariate Regression
+-Libraries Used:
-  - `pandas`: For data manipulation and preprocessing.
+  -**pandas**: For data manipulation and preprocessing.
-  - `scikit-learn`: For building and evaluating the linear regression model.
+  -**scikit**-learn: For building and evaluating the linear regression model.
-  - `matplotlib`: For data Vizualization

 ## **How to Run**